-Fruit trees is that they should be build with 1 space in between them and items such as sprinklers.
+Fruit trees are that they should be built with 1 space in between them and items such as sprinklers.

 A little info about the sprinklers.

-Automated sprinklers makes your life easier, but you’ll have replace possible crop slots with them.
+Automated sprinklers make your life easier, but you’ll have replaced possible crop slots with them.
 Iridium sprinklers are a lot better than quality sprinklers in terms of area occupancy.